City council rejects: Dynamic duo denied permission to build 10-story hotel

 Started with 12 floors

-In the spring of 2025, Frank and Tommy Bagger applied to the municipality about the green light for a 12-storey hotel in the city center of Ilulissat.
-But they adjusted the project down to 10 floors.
-The goal was for the hotel to be completed about in 2028.
+In the spring of 2025, Frank and Tommy Bagger applied to the municipality for the green light for a 12-story hotel in the city center of Ilulissat.
+But they downgraded the project to 10 floors.
+The goal was to have the hotel completed by 2028.

-The original project application with the name "High North Ilulissat" was sent to Avannaata Kommunia by the developer Tankeeraq Ejendomme ApS, owned by the two brothers.
-Drawing studio Qarsoq has been hired as consultant on the hotel project.
+The original project application, named "High North Ilulissat", was submitted to Avannaata Municipality by the developer Tankeeraq Ejendomme ApS, which is owned by the two brothers.
+Tegnestue Qarsoq has been hired as an advisor on the hotel project.

-Of the project application on it originally 12-storey hotel, which the design studio Qarsoq sent on behalf of Tankeraq Ejendomme to the municipality, it appeared that the client and thus the Bagger brothers wanted to build another hotel for the benefit of the community.
+The project application for the original 12-story hotel, which the Qarsoq design studio sent to the municipality on behalf of Tankeraq Ejendomme, stated that the developer, and thus the Bagger brothers, wanted to build another hotel for the benefit of the community.

 Socially sustainable workplaces

-They have seen it as their duty to provide socially sustainable workplaces, so that more local people can be hired workforce.
+They have seen it as their duty to provide socially sustainable workplaces so that more local labor can be employed.

-- The goal is that the new hotel meets the latest standards for energy saving everything from optimal linen utilization to a sustainable kitchen in the restaurant with utilization of local raw materials.
-It must be a goal for the partnership behind it as well the hotel as for the professional actor who must run the hotel on a daily basis basis, it was called i.a. in the project application.
+- The goal is that the new hotel meets the latest standards for energy saving with everything from optimal linen utilization to sustainable cuisine in the restaurant using local ingredients.
+This should be a goal for both the partnership behind the hotel and the professional operator who will run the hotel on a daily basis, it was stated in the project application.

-With the new international Atlantic airport in Ilulissat, which according to Greenland Airports is expected to open in October this year, sees Frank Backs the basis for charter flights to land in Ilulissat in addition to scheduled flights.
+With the new international Atlantic airport in Ilulissat, which according to Greenland Airports is expected to open in October this year, Frank Bagger sees the basis for charter flights to land in Ilulissat in addition to scheduled flights.

-- Maybe will cruise lines also need rooms if we build the new hotel if the companies in the future choose to transfer passengers and crew to Ilulissat, he said in June 2025 to Sermitsiaq.
+- Maybe cruise companies will also need rooms if we build the new hotel, if the companies choose to exchange passengers and crew in Ilulissat in the future, he told Sermitsiaq in June 2025.

-As mentioned, the brothers own together with Jens Friis-Salling investment company Ilu Invest, which owns Ilulissat Best Western Plus, colloquially Hotel Ilulissat.
+As mentioned, the brothers, together with Jens Friis-Salling, own the investment company Ilu Invest, which owns Ilulissat Best Western Plus, colloquially known as Hotel Ilulissat.
 The hotel has 78 rooms.
 It opened in May 2021.
-The hotel has a nice view over the Ilulissat ice fjord and Kirkebugten.
+The hotel has a beautiful view of the Ilulissat Icefjord and Kirkebugten.

 Abonnementer